How to Learn Japanese Vocabulary with Anime, Movies and TV: 11 Important Tips for Success

 Should you pick a show or movie you absolutely love?
 A boring one that’s great for studying?
 Or something in between?

-There’s a balance that must be struck, and that balance depends greatly on your personal study habits and your level.
-Here are some tips to finding the right show for you.
+There’s a balance that must be struck, so here are some tips for finding the right show:

-Stick to your level or slightly above your level.
+1. Stick to your level or slightly above your level

-The problem with choosing shows that are too difficult is that the short-term progress usually takes longer than people expect.
+Some people choose shows that are too difficult.
+The problem with this is that short-term progress usually takes longer than you’d expect.

 The result?
 People get discouraged and may even burn out.

-But picking a show that’s too easy can have a similar effect, for different reasons.
+But picking a show that’s too easy can have a similar effect.
 You may find the material super easy.
 Then it’s possible to get lazy or overconfident and become discouraged when faced with real-world situations or more difficult material.

 Another common mistake is choosing shows strictly for their educational value.
 For example, some people may study news programs or documentaries because they offer a wealth of challenging vocabulary.

-But part of the reason this technique works so well is because it’s entertaining.
-If you don’t find the material entertaining, you’re less likely to immerse yourself in it, enjoy it and learn from it.
+But if you don’t find the material entertaining, you’re less likely to immerse yourself in it, enjoy it and learn from it.

-If you swing too far the other way, you may be overwhelmed with useless or irrelevant vocabulary.
+On the other hand, if you only choose shows based on how entertaining they are, you may be overwhelmed with useless or irrelevant vocabulary.

 I love “Ghost in the Shell,” a hardcore science fiction anime.
 But it really doesn’t add much valuable vocabulary.
 Many of the words are technical, irrelevant or even made-up.